gileck/book-reader-app/book-parser/parser-v2/lib/poc-implementation/README.md

 ## Step Interface

-Each step module must export an `execute` function with this signature:
+Each step module must export an `execute` function and optionally a `validate` function with these signatures:

 ```javascript
 /**